multimeric/Unipressed/README.md

 ## Changelog

-### 0.1.2
+### 0.2.0

+**Note, if you are using Visual Studio Code, please update Pylance to at least version 2022.8.20.
+A bug in earlier versions will give you false errors with this new release of `unipressed`**.

 #### Added
-* Allow strings instead of dictionaries within the query dictionary, so that e.g. this is now allowed:
+* Also allow strings within the query dictionary, so that e.g. this is now allowed:
     ```python
     {
         "and_": [